YuriiPavlenko/Calculatti/readme.md

 })
 console.log(myNewArray[0]) // logs an object with two parameters {digit : 1, color : "red"}
 ```
-Method .map makes an array of objects with two parameters
+Method `Array.prototype.map()` makes an array of objects with two parameters
-Also, you can use .forEach() if you want to do some with every element of the new array.
+Also, you can use `Array.prototype.forEach()` if you want to do something with every element of the array.

 ## 6. Work with "try...catch".
- This construction trying to do something, and if it catches an error it will show it
+ If the code inside try block throws an error we execute the code in catch block instead of crashing the application.

+ We also can log the error.
 ```
 try {
   divisionValue = coreCalculations.coreDivision(